tlseminar/tlseminar.github.io/web/content/post/tls-13.md

 FREAK is a man-in-the-middle attack that affects the OpenSSL stack, the default Android web browser, and some Safari browsers.
 It tricks servers into negotiating a TLS connection using cryptographically weak 512 bit encryption keys.
 POODLE exploits vulnerability in SSL 3.0 but is applicable to TLS 1.2 once the attacker performs version rollback to SSL 3.0 through a man-in-the-middle attack.

 The above problems can be countered using correct downgrade protection.
 While TLS 1.2 does implement downgrade protection, it fails to do so correctly.
-TLS 1.3 implements downgrade protection by requiring the TLS 1.3 server to set first `N` bits of its ServerRandom nonce to a fixed value on recieving ClientHello message from a TLS 1.2 or below client.
-This signals the TLS 1.3 clients and they reject any packets that has the fixed value sequence.
+Downgrade protection requires sending MAC of finished messages between client and server to ensure that the negotiated parameters have not be modified by a MITM attacker.
+TLS 1.2 does not hash all the negotiated parameters in its MAC allowing the attacker to alter the non-hashed parameters and launch downgrade attacks.
+TLS 1.3 fixes this issue by hashing all the parameters and also isolates TLS 1.2 or lower version messages (which have downgrade resilience issues) by requiring the TLS 1.3 server to set first `N` bits of its ServerRandom nonce to a fixed value on recieving ClientHello message from a TLS 1.2 or below client.
+This signals the TLS 1.3 clients and they reject any packet that has the fixed value sequence.

 ### Downgrade Resilience in Key-Exchange Protocols

 Downgrade protection primarily relies on the MACs in the finished messages, which in turn rely on the strength of the group and the negotiated algorithms and hash.
 If a client and server support a weak group, then an attacker can downgrade the group and break the master secret to forget the MACs, as in Logjam.

+The figure below shows the faulty downgrade resilience of TLS 1.2, where the TLS 1.2 server fails to hash  the negotiated parameters like protocol version (`v`), chosen parameters (`a_R`) and server identity (`pk_R`) in its hash message `hash_1(.)`.
 <center><img src="/images/tls-13/tls1_2.png" alt="Downgrade Protection in TLS 1.2" style="width:1000px;"/><br>
 <sup>TLS 1.0 - 1.2 with (EC)DHE key exchange (a), where messages labeled with * occur only when client authentication is enabled, and (b) its downgrade protection sub-protocol</sup><br><sup>Source: https://eprint.iacr.org/2016/072.pdf</sup></center>

-Draft 10 of TLS 1.3 implements the following downgrade protection mechanism.
+Draft 10 of TLS 1.3 implements the following downgrade protection mechanism which rectifies the above mistake and consequently hashes all the negotiated parameters.

-TODO: don't just drop in the image, explain the main idea behind the protection

 <center><img src="/images/tls-13/tls1_3_draft10.png" alt="Downgrade Protection in TLS 1.3 Draft 10" style="width:1000px;"/><br>
 <sup>TLS 1.3 1-RTT mode with server-only authentication (a) and its downgrade protection sub-protocol (b) </sup><br><sup>Source: https://eprint.iacr.org/2016/072.pdf</sup></center>

-There are three downgrade attacks possible on TLS 1.3 as described in Draft 10.
+However, there are three downgrade attacks possible on TLS 1.3 as described in Draft 10.
 One, an attacker downgrades the connection to TLS 1.2 or lower and mounts any of the downgrade attacks mentioned before.
 This will succeed as long as the attacker can forge the finished MACs.
 Second, an attacker uses the TLS fallback mechanism to stop TLS 1.3 connections and allows only TLS 1.2 connections to go through.
-Even if the end points implement the fallback protection mechanism, the attacker can use one of the downgrade attacks in TLS1.2 to break the connection.
+Even if the end points implement the fallback protection mechanism, the attacker can use one of the downgrade attacks in TLS 1.2 to break the connection.
 Third, in Draft 10 of the TLS1.3 protocol, the handshake hashes restart upon receiving a Retry message and hence, the attacker can downgrade the Diffie-Hellman group for some classes of negotiation functions.

+TLS 1.3 draft 11 counters the above three attacks by incorporating two countermeasures.
+First, TLS 1.3 protocol continues the handshake hashes over retries (subfigure (a) of figure below).
+Second, TLS 1.3 servers always include their highest supported version number in the server nonce, even when they choose a lower version such as TLS 1.0.
 Draft 11 of TLS 1.3 [fixed](https://github.com/tlswg/tls13-spec/pull/284) the issue by requiring TLS 1.3 server to set top N bits of the ServerRandom to be a specific fixed value on receiving ClientHello message from a TLS 1.2 or below client.
 TLS 1.3 clients which receive a TLS 1.2 or below ServerHello check for this value and abort if they receive it.
+The figure below shows the client check using `verifyVersion` functionality.
 This allows for detection of downgrade attacks over and above the Finished handshake as long as ephemeral cipher suites are used.
 This prevents attacks targeted at (EC)DHE.

-Draft 11 of TLS 1.3 implements the following downgrade protection mechanism.

-TODO: can't really make out anything from this figure - can you describe change from Draft 10?

 <center><img src="/images/tls-13/tls1_3_draft11.png" alt="Downgrade Protection in TLS 1.3 Draft 11" style="width:1000px;"/><br>
 <sup>TLS 1.3 Draft 11 Update on Downgrade Resilience in Key-Exchange Protocols</sup><br><sup>Source: https://eprint.iacr.org/2016/072.pdf</sup></center>

-TLS 1.3 draft 11 counters all the attacks discussed by [Karthikeyan et al.](https://eprint.iacr.org/2016/072.pdf) by incorporating two countermeasures.
-First, TLS 1.3 protocol continues the handshake hashes over retries.
-Second, TLS 1.3 servers always include their highest supported version number in the server nonce, even when they choose a lower version such as TLS 1.0.
 The TLS 1.3 server will send a [`ServerHello`](https://tools.ietf.org/html/draft-ietf-tls-tls13-18#section-4.1.3) message in response to a `ClientHello` message when it is able to find an acceptable set of algorithms and the client's `key_share` extension is acceptable.
 If it is not able to find an acceptable set of parameters, the server will respond with a `handshake_failure` fatal alert.
 The `ServerHello` message contains server's random value which incorporates downgrade protection mechanism.
 If a `ClientHello` indicates only support for TLS 1.2 or below, then the last eight bytes of server's random value MUST be set to: `44 4F 57 4E 47 52 44 01`.
 If a `ClientHello` indicates only support for TLS 1.1 or below, then the last eight bytes of server's random value SHOULD be set to: `44 4F 57 4E 47 52 44 00`.
 TLS 1.3 clients are required to check the above values in the random field of server responses.